stonecoinproject/Stonecoin/src/test/README.md

 # Notes
 The sources in this directory are unit test cases.
-Boost includes a unit testing framework, and since StoneCoin Core already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).
+Boost includes a unit testing framework, and since Stone Core already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called "test_stonecoin" that runs all of the unit tests.
-The main source file is called test_stonecoin.cpp, which simply includes other files that contain the actual unit tests (outside of a couple required preprocessor directives).
+The build system is setup to compile an executable called "test_stone" that runs all of the unit tests.
+The main source file is called test_stone.cpp, which simply includes other files that contain the actual unit tests (outside of a couple required preprocessor directives).
 The pattern is to create one test file for each class or source file for which you want to create unit tests.
 The file naming